MaxHaertwig/CoMod/README.md

 # CoMod

 _CoMod_ is an Android/iOS application allowing teams to collaboratively model UML class diagrams in real time.
 A paper about it is currently being submitted to the [ECMFA 2022](https://davidediruscio.github.io/ECMFA2022/) conference.
 This repository contains all the resources required for running _CoMod_ and reproducing the paper's results.
+Watch the [demo video](https://youtu.be/wA_37xM9SiE) to see it in action.

 ![CoMod screenshots](./screenshots.png)